Non-Profit Partners-Together to the Finish Line

 *The $95 registration fee is due when you register to be on the Haven’s Team ($95 counts towards the $500 goal)

-Upper Valley Haven: To request a spot on the Haven team, please email Kristen Coats at firstname.lastname@example.org or visit our website for additional information: https://uppervalleyhaven.org/events/covered-bridges/
+Upper Valley Haven: To request a spot on the Haven team, please email Kristen Coats at firstname.lastname@example.org or visit their website for additional information: https://uppervalleyhaven.org/events/covered-bridges/

 Register to run: http://cbhm-2019.preview.everydayhero.do/